gisellec60/volunteers/lib/ReadMe.md

  **Delete Role** - We may need to remove that role once the even was over.

  This ended up being much bigger than I thought.
 I'm not sure that I would add those features to this project just because its a CLI.
 I believe a project like this warrants a more robust, user friendly type of interface.
 Who knows, maybe Flatiron will allow me to redo this project in its entirety for my capstone project!
 Hey, one could hope!!!

+## Blog

+If you're curious about the technical aspects of the The Scheduler check out my blog The Scheduler

 ## Update